gchq/sleeper/docs/development/system-tests.md

 - SlowSystemTestSuite1-n
 - ExpensiveSystemTestSuite1-n

 Tests that are tagged as Slow(1-n) or Expensive(1-n) will not be included in the quick suite.
 The quick suite is intended to run in around 40 minutes.
-The nightly functional suite includes tests tagged as Slow, and will take a bit longer.
-The nightly performance suite includes all tests, including ones tagged as Expensive.
+The nightly functional run includes tests tagged as Slow, and will take a bit longer.
+The nightly performance run includes all tests, including ones tagged as Expensive.
 The performance tests work with a larger bulk of data.
 They take time to run and can be costly to run frequently.
 When adding a new Slow or Expensive System test add either the Slow1-n or Expensive1-n tag.